marcelog/elixir_authorizenet/README.md

 Elixir client for the [Authorize.Net merchant API](http://developer.authorize.net/api/reference/index.html).
 This is WIP.

+Take a look at the [documentation](http://hexdocs.pm/elixir_authorizenet/) served by hex.pm.

 ## Using it with Mix

 To use it in your Mix projects, first add it as a dependency: